DOMINICA CITIZENSHIP BY INVESTMENT

-Option 1 To obtain instant citizenship, applicants can make a non-refundable donation to the Economic Diversification Fund (EDF), which supports public and private projects covering industries such as education, healthcare, sport and tourism.
+Option 1 To obtain instant citizenship, applicants can make a non-refundable donation to the Economic Diversification Fund (EDF), which supports public and private projects covering industries such as education, healthcare, sport and tourism and which has been instrumental in Dominica’s national development.
 This donation comprises a non-refundable $100,000 for a single applicant, $175,000 for a couple and $200,000 for a family of four with fees of $8,950, $12,950 and between $12,950 (if kids are 16 and under), respectively.
 And a fee of $25,000 needs to be made for any additional dependents.

 Option 2 Another option is to make a real estate investment, which involves purchasing a government-authorised $200,000 property.
 Further fees include government fees of $25,000 for a single applicant; $35,000 for a couple and family of four, $50,000 for family of six and $70,000 for a family of seven, plus due diligence and processing fees (ranging from $7,450-$9,950.
 The applicant must hold the authorised property for at least three years from the granting of the citizenship and can only resell under the CIP after five years of receiving citizenship.
 There are currently seven approved real estate projects to choose from, including eco villas, resorts and residences, and featuring brands such as Marriott, Kempinski and Hilton.

 Passport Ranking (Henley Passport Index 2021) 34 / 116

 CBI Programme Ranking (CBI Index 2021, Financial Times) 89% / joint 1st out of 14 countries